Eomm/blog-posts/posts/bonus-fastify-encapsulation.md

 The `app` variable in the previous code is the _root application instance_ or Fastify's root context.

 Let's try to create some contexts, as shown in the previous image.
-To do it, we need to call the [`register`](https://www.fastify.io/docs/latest/Reference/Plugins/) method.
+To do this, we need to call the [`register`](https://www.fastify.io/docs/latest/Reference/Plugins/) method.

 Edit the `start` function as follows: